What to Expect at Freshman Orientation

 The Mandatory Activities:

 - Each day there are plenty of planned activities for you to go to.
-Make sure you get the Orientation app so you don't forget anything!
+Make sure you get the Longhorn welcome app so you don't forget anything!

 - Depending on your major you will have to take the Math placement exam!
 Make sure you're prepared.